ketus-ix/socket_publisher/README.md

 We wanted all keyframes including loop ones to read out from the SLAM systems, because they are needed to draw completely camera moving locations on a map.

-We provide [socket_extractor](https://github.com/ketus-ix/socket_extractor) to extract all keyframe locations from the map information published by the SLAM systems.
+We provide [socket_extractor](https://github.com/ketus-ix/socket_extractor) which extracts and outputs all keyframe locations from the map information published by the SLAM systems.
 This customized version of socket_publisher assumes to be used with it instead of original one.

 ## Installation